cesarluizdev/cesarluizdev/README.md

 :books: I’m currently learning everything.

-:outbox_tray: 2021 Goals: create a new project and find a new job.
+:outbox_tray: 2021 Goals: create a new project and achieve all my goals.